merative/acd-containers/src/pages/installing/uninstalling-ibm.md

 oc delete namespace <namespace>
 ```

-## Uninstalling the IBM Operator catalog
+## Uninstalling the IBM operator catalog

 To remove the catalog run the following: